Warrior - a Real War Horse

 © Sir Alfred Munnings Art Museum

-First published as My Horse Warrior by General Jack Seely in 1934, Warrior is published again in 2011.
+First published as My Horse Warrior by General Jack Seely in 1934, Warrior was published again in 2011 and then in paperback in 2013 and 2014.
 Introduced by Seely’s grandson, the writer and broadcaster, Brough Scott, it contains the original drawings and paintings by the famous equine and war artist, Sir Alfred Munnings, painted of Warrior on the Western Front in 1918 and at home on the Isle of Wight after the war.
+The world-wide theatre, and Spielberg cinematic productions of War Horse are fiction.